anthonb711/rust-webscraper/README.md

 - [MySQL Crate Docs](https://docs.rs/mysql/latest/mysql/index.html#queryresult)

 # Future Work
-- Send the scrappped data to a database
-- New menu options to pull previously scraped data from the database
+- Inable chromedrive to be started as part of the scraper.
+Currently it has to be running before the scraper is called.
 - Make it more generic to pull from different websites.